La Minute FARM #2 | With producers in the Senegal River Delta

-The FARM Foundation went on a mission to Senegal in early July as part of a project co-financed with the French Development Agency to better understand soil fertility issues in West Africa.
-In the Senegal River Valley, very close to Mauritania, we met breeders, including young girls who came to learn about breeding and plant production practices, on a pilot farm the Shepherd's Dairy.
+The FARM Foundation went on a mission to Senegal in early July. as part of a project co-financed with the French Development Agency to better understand the issues related to soil fertility in West Africa.

 To remember

-We thank the Laiterie du Berger and all the actors on site for their welcome.
+We thank SAED and all the actors on site for their welcome.

 See you soon for a new Minute FARM!